 In emission tomography, the data consist of photon detection events ("counts").
 At the instant that an event is detected, its position on the detector, energy, and detection time are recorded.
-Context information from the system and patient, such as detector position, motion, and physiological trigger events are added, resulting in a list of events-listmode, or raw data.
-Traditionally, the data is framed into projection views containing countsper-pixel.
+Context information from the system and patient, such as detector position, motion, and physiological trigger events are added, resulting in a list of events - listmode, or raw, data.
+For computational ease, the data is framed into projection views containing counts-per-pixel.

 Physically, the injected activity becomes distributed throughout the patient prior to the imaging time and may be regarded as a functional activity density with the preferred SI units of Bq/ml (note: 1 kBq/ml = Bq/mm3).
-Correspondingly, Symbia Intevo with xSPECT technology measures the activity concentration in Bq/ml at a given reference time.
-The reference time chosen is the injection time.
+Correspondingly, the xSPECT Symbia Intevo measures the activity concentration in Bq/ml at a given reference time.

-Quantitative assessment is already important in oncology for internal dosimetry, ^{37,38} where it can be used for internal radiation treatment planning and monitoring.
+Quantitative assessment is already important in oncology for internal dosimetry, ^{38,39} where it can be used for internal radiation treatment planning and monitoring.
 However, today only planar studies are routinely used in the clinic for this purpose, aided by a transmission and/or calibration source during acquisition.
-A summary of current techniques was published by Zaidi.39 The desire for quantitative SPECT is high and extends to a plethora of isotopes.
-A summary of potential applications is provided by Bailey et al.40 For instance, an upcoming need is quantitation of 177Lu imaging.41 In the case cited here, quantitation is achieved using clinically available post-processing tools.
-However, existing procedures are site-specific, not standardized and are cumbersome.
+A summary of current techniques was published by Zaidi in reference 40.40 The desire for quantitative SPECT is high and extends to a plethora of isotopes.
+A summary of potential applications is provided in reference 41.41 For instance, an upcoming need is quantitation of 177Lu imaging.
+42 In the case cited here, quantitation is achieved using clinically available post-processing tools.
+However, existing procedures are site-specific and not standardized.

 In general, research solutions for quantitative SPECT are possible using clinically available tools.
-However, such options tend to be both laborious to use as well as unique to each particular system and site.42 Typically, they consist of some conversion of the reconstructed image from counts-per-voxel to Bq/ml.
+However, such options tend to be both laborious to use as well as unique to each particular system and site.43 Typically, they consist of some conversion of the reconstructed image from counts-per-voxel to Bq/ml.
 The process starts with outlining a volume-of-interest (VOI) and applying a conversion factor to the mean count within the VOI.
 The user must then compute and/or select a conversion factor from a list, with this selection based on the context (such as location, number of iterations, dwell time, etc.) of the VOI.
 This is time-consuming and potentially error prone.
-We seek a solution that is reliable and generalizable across systems, sites, and time, and therefore needs to be easily integrated into the clinical routine.
+We seek a solution that is reliable and generalizable across systems, sites, and time, and therefore more easily integrated into the clinical routine.

-Any quantitative SPECT methodology has to address many problems related to accurate modeling of the imaging physics, choice of algorithm, and computer power (see, e.g., references 43-45).
+Any quantitative SPECT methodology has to address many problems related to accurate modeling of the imaging physics, choice of algorithm, and computer power (see, e.g., references 44-46).
 Additionally, other aspects must be addressed if it is to be deployed in a clinical environment, such as system stability. calibration and clinical usability, to only name a few.
 The xSPECT solution addresses many of these issues comprehensively, with the goal being to adapt to the tracer and selected application, and to deliver an, as accurate as possible, estimate of the 3D activity concentration in-situ.
-However, in its first release version, only ^{99m}Tc imaging using the AUTOFORM LEHR collimator is provided.
-Clearly, this is just the beginning, and we decided to start with the ^{99m}Tc-LEHR pair, and to first prepare infrastructure and system for future isotope-collimator pairs.
+However, in its first release version, only ^{99m}Tc imaging using the LEHR collimator is provided.
+Clearly, this is just the beginning, and we decided to start with the 99mTc-LEHR pair, and to first prepare infrastructure and system for future isotope-collimator pairs.
 A fundamental change is the adherence to the data-is-sacred principle and to apply corrections in image space during the reconstruction.
 This principle has significant ripple effects inside the system architecture and will be even more evident as we move on to other isotopes.